Edward Dusinberre, violin

 In 2006 the Takács Quartet made their first recording for Hyperion Records, of Schubert’s D804 and D810.
 A disc featuring Brahms’ Piano Quintet with Stephen Hough was released to great acclaim in November 2007 and was subsequently nominated for a Grammy.
 Brahms’ Quartets Op.
 51 and Op.
-67 were released in the fall of 2008 and a disc featuring the Schumann Piano Quintet with Marc-Andre Hamelin was released in late 2009.
+67, were released in the fall of 2008 and nominated for a Grammy.
+A disc featuring the Schumann Piano Quintet with Marc-Andre Hamelin was released in late 2009.
 The complete Haydn “Apponyi” Quartets, Op.
 71 and 74 were subsequently released, followed in 2012 by the Schubert Quintet CD with Ralph Kirshbaum.

 The Quartet has also made sixteen recordings for the Decca label since 1988 of works by Beethoven, Bartók, Borodin, Brahms, Chausson, Dvořák, Haydn, Mozart, Schubert and Smetana.
 The ensemble’s recording of the six Bartók String Quartets received the 1998 Gramophone Award for chamber music and, in 1999, was nominated for a Grammy.
 In addition to the Beethoven String Quartet cycle recording, the ensemble’s other Decca recordings include Dvořák’s String Quartet in E-flat Major, Op.
 51 and Piano Quintet in A Major, Op.
 81 with pianist Andreas Haefliger; Schubert’s Trout Quintet with Mr.Haefliger, which was nominated in 2000 for a Grammy Award; string quartets by Smetana and Borodin; Schubert’s Quartet in G Major and Notturno Piano Trio with Mr. Haefliger; the three Brahms string quartets and Piano Quintet in F Minor with pianist András Schiff; Chausson’s Concerto for violin, piano and string quartet with violinist Joshua Bell and pianist Jean-Yves Thibaudet; and Mozart’s String Quintets, K515 and 516 with Gyorgy Pauk, viola.

 The Takács Quartet was formed in 1975 at the Franz Liszt Academy in Budapest by Gabor Takács-Nagy, Károly Schranz, Gabor Ormai and András Fejér, while all four were students.
 It first received international attention in 1977, winning First Prize and the Critics’ Prize at the International String Quartet Competition in Evian, France.
 The Quartet also won the Gold Medal at the 1978 Portsmouth and Bordeaux Competitions and First Prizes at the Budapest International String Quartet Competition in 1978 and the Bratislava Competition in 1981.
 The Quartet made its North American debut tour in 1982.
 Violinist Edward Dusinberre joined the Quartet in 1993 and violist Roger Tapping in 1995.
 Violist Geraldine Walther replaced Mr. Tapping in 2005.
 In 2001 the Takács Quartet was awarded the Order of Merit of the Knight’s Cross of the Republic of Hungary, and in March of 2011 each member of the Quartet was awarded the Order of Merit Commander’s Cross by the President of the Republic of Hungary.

-June 2013.
+June 2016.
 Please discard any previously posted materials.